-According to our results, there is almost no evidence that the behavior of forecasters has changed substantially since the Great Recession.
 Confirming results form previous studies (Batchelor and Dua, 1990b) we also cannot establish a stable relationship between preferred theories and methods and forecast accuracy.
 The differences with respect to the theories forecasters subscribe to, however, point to cohort effects similar to effects observed among the general public (Malmendier and Nagel, 2016).

-Furthermore, from the open answer categories we can infer, that large forecast errors seem to have in impact on the self-perception and self-reflection of forecasters.
+Furthermore, from the open answer categories we can also infer, that large forecast errors seem to have in impact on the self-perception and self-reflection of forecasters.
 Several forecasters report the high importance of uncertainty (in the Knightian sense) and report efforts to evaluate forecasts more regularly and try to minimize the dependency from one method.

-Further research should employ qualitative methods from other social science disciplines (sociology, psychology, political sciences) to shed more light on the mechanisms of expectation formation and the role of personal (historical) experience therein.
+Further research should in a complementary manner employ qualitative methods from different social science disciplines (sociology, psychology, political sciences, history) to shed more light on the mechanisms of expectation formation and the role of personal (historical) experience therein.

-$^{13}$ At this point it is necessary to recall an important caveat of our analysis: we held the individual forecaster accountable for the accuracy of his/ her institution.
+$^{^{13}}$ At this point it is necessary to recall an important caveat of our analysis: we held the individual forecaster accountable for the accuracy of his/ her institution.
 It might well be the case that the forecasters would have known better, but was in a minority position within his/ her institution.

-Figure 12: Forecast quality by theoretical position and nature of institution (a) by theoretical position
+Figure 12: Forecast quality by theoretical position and nature of institution

+(a) by theoretical position